Zluf/tic-tac-toe/README.md

 ## Styling

 The colors were picked by a generated color harmony at [Adobe Color Wheel](https://color.adobe.com/create/color-wheel).
-Decisions on visual and stylistic appearance were made at various stages of development.
+Approaches to animation of Xs and Os were researched, and then adjusted to fit stylistic goals.
+Personal decisions on visual and stylistic appearance were made at various stages of development.

 ![App Screenshot](./tic-tac-toe-screenshot.png)